Top Back to top

 Scheduled throughout the programme over Monday, Tuesday and Wednesday

-The face-to-face Meet-the-Expert sessions are back.
-These are ticketed sessions and scheduled on Monday, Tuesday and Wednesday mornings.
+These are ticketed sessions and scheduled on Monday, Tuesday, and Wednesday mornings

-Meet-the-Expert sessions are an opportunity for delegates to sit down on a more one-to-one level with experts in the field in an intimate group setting, with plenty of opportunities for delegate-speaker interaction, as well as questions and answers.
+The Breakfast Meet the Expert sessions are an opportunity for delegates to sit down on a more one-to-one level with experts in the field in an intimate group setting, with plenty of opportunities for delegate-speaker interaction, while sharing a buffet-style breakfast.

-Sessions limited to 15 participants - all attendees registered for the Annual Meeting are eligible to attend and the tickets have to be booked during the registration process.
+These sessions will take place at the Crowne Plaza Hotel and are limited to 11 participants per session.
+All attendees registered for the in-person Annual Meeting are eligible to attend, and the tickets have to be purchased during the registration process.

 Check the exact timetable here.